Rtyně v Podkrkonoší: Culture

 Since 1962, the town hosts an annual concert band festival.
 The town is also the seat of the Koletova hornická hudba Concert Band, which was founded in 1864 and is the host band for the annual band festival.

 Sights

 The most valuable building and symbol of the town is a wooden bell tower from 1592.
-It is unique in shape and construction.
-It is located next to the Church of Saint John the Baptist.
-In front of the church there is a statue of King David by Matthias Braun.
+It is located next to the Church of Saint John the Baptist and is unique in shape and construction.
+In front of the church stands a statue of King David by Matthias Braun.
 Due to poor condition, the original from 1738 was replaced by a copy.

+Coal mining and the peasant uprising are remembered in the exposition of the town museum.

 Twin towns – sister cities

 Rtyně v Podkrkonoší is twinned with: